yalevras/obsidian/Brain/Work/2 rough weeks.md

-app called deb (debug app) it is one file, it runs a bash session th

-through hamcs you can run anything like from nisa-execute-command.
+app called deb (debug app) it is one file, it runs a bash session through yamcs and cfs and oyou can run any any linux command through hamcs you can run anything like from nisa-execute-command.

 make it so that this bash shell is running as a different user, so that any time we are trying to run a certain command, put you into a different mode so that you are able to run the command